Paul Dicken

-Paul Franklin Dicken (born October 2, 1943 in DeLand, Florida) is a former Major League Baseball player who played for two seasons.
+Paul Franklin Dicken (born October 2, 1943) is an American former Major League Baseball player who played for two seasons.
 An outfielder in minor league baseball, he was exclusively a pinch hitter when he played for Major League Baseball's Cleveland Indians in 1964 and 1966.
 The 6 ft 5 in, 195 lb Dicken batted 13 times for the Indians, did not register a hit or a base on balls, and struck out six times.

 In 344 minor league games, he batted .263 and hit 61 home runs.